ascendantaditya/TerminalPortfolio/README.md

 You can find several pre-configured themes in `themes.json`, and you can replace the colors in `config.json` with the theme color you like!
 The themes are based on the themes on [this website](https://glitchbone.github.io/vscode-base16-term/#/).

-For a better preview of the themes, checkout the images in the `demo` folder.
+For a better preview of the themes, check out the images in the `demo` folder.

 ### Favicons

-Favicons are located in `public/`, along with the other files you may want to upload to your website.
-I used this [website](https://www.favicon-generator.org/) to generate favicons.
+Favicons are located in `public/`, along with other files you may want to upload to your website.
+You can generate favicons using [Favicon Generator](https://www.favicon-generator.org/).

 ### Banner

 You may also want to change the output of the `banner` command.
 To do that, simply paste your generated banner in `src/utils/bin/commands.ts`.
-I used this [website](https://manytools.org/hacker-tools/ascii-banner/) to generate my banner.
+You can generate banners using [Manytools ASCII Banner](https://manytools.org/hacker-tools/ascii-banner/).

 ### Advanced Configuration